 We studied the possibility of reducing the training complexity of ECOC ensembles with highly redundant codes such as exhaustive cumulative, exhaustive and random codes.
 We proposed an algorithm for generating a so-called training graph, in which edges are labeled with training cost and nodes represent (sub-)classifiers.
 By finding an approximate Steiner Tree of this graph in a greedy manner, the training complexity can be reduced without changing the prediction quality.
 An initial evaluation with Hoeffding Trees, as an example for an incremental learner, yielded time savings in the range of 44.6% to 85.8%.
-Subsequently, we also demonstrated how SVMs can be adapted for this scenario by reusing weights and by employing an ensemble caching strategy.
+Subsequently, we also demonstrated how support vector machines can be adapted for this scenario by reusing weights and by employing an ensemble caching strategy.
 With this approach, the time savings for LIBSVM ranged from 31.4% to 78.4%.
 In general, we can expect higher gains for incremental base learners whose complexity grows more steeply with the number of training instances.
 The presented approach is useful for all considered high-redundant code types, and also for random codes, for which the impact of the GSTEINER algorithm decreases with increasing training instances.
-In addition, the generation of a min-redundant training scheme could be seen as a pre-processing step, such that it is not counted or only counted once for the total training time of an ECOC ensemble, because it is reusable and independent of the base learner.
+In addition, the generation of a min-redundant training scheme could be seen as a pre-processing step, such that it is not counted or only counted once for the total training time of an ECOC ensemble, since a generated training scheme for a particular dataset and code type can be reused and is independent of the base learner.